Donald Duck: Post-war

 Many of Donald's films made after the war recast the duck as the brunt of some other character's pestering.
 Donald is seen repeatedly attacked, harassed, and ridiculed by his nephews, by the chipmunks Chip 'n' Dale, or by other characters such as Humphrey the Bear, Spike the Bee, Bootle Beetle, the Aracuan Bird, Louie the Mountain Lion, or a colony of ants.
 In effect, much like Bugs Bunny cartoons from Warner Bros, the Disney artists had reversed the classic screwball scenario perfected by Walter Lantz and others in which the main character is the instigator of these harassing behaviors, rather than the butt of them.

 The post-war Donald also starred in educational films, such as Donald in Mathmagic Land and How to Have an Accident at Work (both 1959), and made cameos in various Disney projects, such as The Reluctant Dragon (1941) and the Disneyland television show (1959).
 For this latter show, Donald's uncle Ludwig von Drake was created in 1961.
 Another uncle, Scrooge McDuck, made his first animated appearance in 1967, after decades as a comics-only character.

-In Who Framed Roger Rabbit (1988), Donald has a piano duel scene with his Warner Brothers counterpart Daffy Duck voiced by Mel Blanc.
+In Who Framed Roger Rabbit (1988), Donald has a piano duel scene with his Warner Bros. counterpart Daffy Duck, voiced by Mel Blanc.
 Donald has since appeared in several different television shows and (short) animated movies.
 He played roles in The Prince and the Pauper (1990) and made a cameo appearance in A Goofy Movie (1995).

 Donald had a rather small part in the animated television series DuckTales.
 There, Donald joins the U.S. Navy and leaves his nephews Huey, Dewey, and Louie with their Uncle Scrooge, who then has to take care of them.
 Donald's role in the overall series was fairly limited, as he only ended up appearing in a handful of episodes when home on leave.
 Some of the stories in the series were loosely based on the comics by Carl Barks.

 Donald made some cameo appearances in Bonkers, before getting his own television show Quack Pack.
 This series featured a modernized Duck family.
 Donald was no longer wearing his sailor suit and hat, but a Hawaiian shirt.
 Huey, Dewey, and Louie now are teenagers, with distinct clothing, voices, and personalities.
 Daisy Duck has lost her pink dress and bow and has a new haircut.
 No other family members, besides Ludwig von Drake, appear in Quack Pack, and all other Duckburg citizens are humans and not dogs.